OhScee/ThreeJsExamples/README.txt

 	Open up your browser and type "0.0.0.0:800" into the url

-Winodws (sorry you'll have to google this one)0
+Winodws (sorry you'll have to google this one)